-1. Unhook the lower part of the fog light protector by pulling the hook down.

-2. Pull the protector to remove it.

-3. To install the protector, first insert the upper part of the protector into the gap between the fog light and body, then push the lower part of the protector until it clicks.

-4. Make sure that the protector is locked in place by pulling it lightly.
+- 1. Unhook the lower part of the fog light protector by pulling the hook down. - 2.
+Pull the protector to remove it. - 3.
+To install the protector, first insert the upper part of the protector into the gap between the fog light and body, then push the lower part of the protector until it clicks. - 4.
+Make sure that the protector is locked in place by pulling it lightly.

-Bulb replacement
+▼ Bulb replacement

 - 1. Remove the fog light protector. - 2.
-Remove the fog light assembly by removing the two screws. - 3.
-Disconnect the connector. - 4.
+Remove the fog light assembly by removing the two screws. - Disconnect the connector. - 4.
 Remove the fog light bulb by turning it counterclockwise. - 5.
 Replace the bulb with a new one.
 Then reconnect the connectors and reinstall the removed parts in the reverse order of removal.

-Front turn signal, parking light and front side marker light
+■ Front turn signal, parking light and front side marker light the fender.

-1. Remove the front turn signal light assembly mounting screw located at the top of the headlight assembly using a phillips screwdriver.

-2. Move the front turn signal light assembly forward until it pops out from the fender.
+- 1. Remove the front turn signal light assembly mounting screw located at the top of the headlight assembly using a phillips screwdriver. - 2.
+Move the front turn signal light assembly forward until it pops out from

-3. Remove the bulb holder from the front turn signal light assembly by turning it counterclockwise.

-4. Pull the bulb out of the socket.
-Install a new bulb.

-5. Set the bulb holder into the front turn signal light assembly and turn it clockwise until it locks.

-6. Set the front turn signal light assembly into the fender.
+- 3. Remove the bulb holder from the front turn signal light assembly by turning it counterclockwise. - 4.
+Pull the bulb out of the socket.
+Install a new bulb. - 5.
+Set the bulb holder into the front turn signal light assembly and turn it clockwise until it locks - 6.
+Set the front turn signal light assembly into the fender.
 Tighten the mounting screw.

-Rear combination lights
+■ Rear combination lights

+▼ Brake/tail and rear turn signal light
-1. Unlatch the rear combination light cover by pulling the knob.
-Open the cover up.

-2. Remove the bulb holder from the rear combination light assembly by turning it counterclockwise.

-3. Remove the bulb from the socket by pushing it and turning counterclockwise.
-Install a new bulb.
+- 1. Unlatch the rear combination light cover by pulling the knob.
+Open the cover up. - 2.
+Remove the bulb holder from the rear combination light assembly by turning it counterclockwise. - 3.
+Remove the bulb from the socket by pushing it and turning counterclockwise.
+Install a new bulb. - 4.
+Set the bulb holder into the rear combination light assembly and turn it clockwise until it locks. - 5.
+Close the cover and latch the lock.

+▼ Back-up light (in the rear gate)

-4. Set the bulb holder into the rear combination light assembly and turn it clockwise until it locks.
+- 1. Remove the rear combination light cover by prying the edge of the cover with screwdriver. - 2.
+Remove the bulb holder from the rear combination light assembly by turning it counterclockwise. - 3.
+Pull the bulb out of socket.
+Install a new bulb. - 4.
+Set the bulb socket into the rear combination light and turn it clockwise untill it locks.

-5. Close the cover and latch the lock.